halcyonnouveau/estoult/README.md

 # Estoult

 Estoult is a Python toolkit for data mapping with an integrated query builder for SQL databases.
+It currently supports MySQL, PostgreSQL, and SQLite.

 Features: